Kanban-Zai/kanban-zai-version-1.0/adopt/behaviours.md

 Here are a few that you can adopt when you first begin with Kanban-Zai.
 Longer term they may not fit, but in the beginning they will help a lot.

-#### SPEED LIMIT
-Limit the amount of work in play at any one time.
-It is to easy to get caught up in just pumping out work.
-By taking some time out you can save time in the future.

-#### T-SHIRT SIZING
-Approximate the size of each chunk of work, it helps long term.

-#### BOY-SCOUT
-Essentially boy scouting is clearing technical debt as a regular practice which anyone can do all the time.
-This is actually more dangerous and expensive than it sounds.

-#### COWBOY
-Under this setting members of the team are working fast and loose to diminish a sudden avalance of work with the downside of leaving a wake of technical debt.
-This is a good way to start a project sometimes.
-Ultimatley though the tech debt is going to weigh you down, but it stretches the costing model out months or years.

 #### TEST DRIVEN DEVELOPMENT